Skip to main content

 Normal driving Every 2–3 years

-Dusty/rural areas Every 1-2 years
+Dusty or rural areas Every 1–2 years

-High pollen/allergies Every year
+High pollen / allergies Every year

-Wildfire smoke exposure Replace immediately after
+Wildfire smoke exposure Replace immediately after season

 Bioweapon Defense HEPA Every 3–5 years